Code-Institute-Submissions/onAPlateCatering/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my wife who would like to set up a catering business in the future.